SzymonBartkowiak43/SystemRezerwacjiTDD/README.md

 # Reservation System - Your personal booking assistant 💼

-The **Reservation System** is a cutting-edge platform designed to simplify appointment scheduling and salon management.
-It allows users to create salons, add employees and services, set up opening hours, and define employee work schedules.
-Once a salon is fully configured, clients can browse available services, choose an employee, and book appointments effortlessly.
-The system ensures smooth communication by sending email confirmations after booking and reminders a day before the scheduled visit.
+The **Reservation System** is an advanced and intuitive platform designed to revolutionize appointment scheduling and salon management.
+Tailored to meet the needs of both salon owners and clients, this system offers a seamless experience for organizing salon operations and booking appointments.
+Salon owners can create and fully configure their salons by providing detailed information, adding employees, and defining each team member's work schedule.
+The system also allows the specification of available services, including their descriptions and pricing, making it easy for clients to explore what is offered.

+Clients benefit from a user-friendly interface that enables them to browse salons, search for services, and select specific employees for their appointments.
+Booking is a smooth process, enhanced by instant email confirmations that ensure clients have all the necessary details.
+To further enhance the client experience and minimize no-shows, the system automatically sends email reminders one day before the scheduled appointment.

+The Reservation System supports dedicated user accounts for both salon owners and clients, ensuring a personalized and secure experience.
+Security is a top priority, implemented through robust JWT-based Spring Security authentication.
+Notifications are seamlessly integrated, with email-based updates keeping users informed about bookings and reminders.

-With extensive unit and integration tests, this system is reliable, secure, and ready for production.
+Built with extensive unit and integration tests, this platform guarantees reliability and security, making it a production-ready solution that streamlines operations and enhances client satisfaction in the salon industry.

-## Key Features:

--   **Salon Management**:

-    -   Create and configure salons with detailed information.
-    -   Add employees and define their working hours.
-    -   Specify available services and pricing.
--   **Client Booking**:

-    -   Search and browse salons by services and employees.
-    -   Schedule appointments with instant email confirmations.
-    -   Automatic email reminders a day before the appointment.
--   **User Accounts**:

-    -   Dedicated accounts for both salon owners and clients.
-    -   Secure authentication using JWT-based Spring Security.
--   **Notifications**:

-    -   Email-based notifications for bookings and reminders.

 ## Technologies Used: